j2rsolutions/STIGFusion-PrismaVigil/README.md

 - Set the console hostname (`-c` / `--console`)
 - Specify the API version, defaulting to 32.00 (`-v` / `--version`)

-Great, I'll adjust the examples to use `prismavigil.py` as the script name.
-These examples can be included in your `README.md` to guide users on how to interact with the script.

 ### Example 1: Performing a Container Scan